apache/beam/website/CONTRIBUTE.md

 In order to add a new language into Apache Beam website, please follow this guide.
 You could take a look at an [example branch](https://github.com/PolideaInternal/beam/tree/example/i18n/) to see how we completely translate the whole website.

-For more details of syntax, please refer to [Hugo documentation](https://gohugo.io/content-management/multilingual/).
+For more details of syntax, please refer to the [Hugo documentation](https://gohugo.io/content-management/multilingual/).
 Below is a step-by-step instructions of translating our website to Polish as an example.

 1. Configuring a new language